iaanimashaun/MoleScout/README.md

     $ conda activate MoleScout
     $ pip install -r requirments.txt

-Than, run the application:
+Then, run the application:

 	$ python application.py

-To see your application, access this url in your browser:
+To see the application, access this url in your browser:

 	http://localhost:5000